FrancisVega/Sketch-Smart-Style-Switcher/README.md

 # Smart Style Switcher
-Switch to an existing Shared Text Style if the attributes of the text layers matches.
+Switch to an existing Shared Text Style if the attributes of the text layers matches with some Shared Text Style.

-## Install
-Download and double click in smart-style-switcher.sketchplugin

 ## Demo
 https://vimeo.com/257983214

 ## How to use
-1 - Change some text attributes, for example alignment.
+- Change some Text Layer Style attributes, for example alignment.

-2 - Execute the plugin.
+- Execute the plugin.

-3 - Sketch will apply an existing text style if find one that matches the new alignment.
+- Sketch will apply an existing Shared Text Style if find one that matches the new alignment.

+## Supported attributes
+- Typeface
+- Weight
+- Color
+- Size
+- Alignments
+- Spacing: character, Line and Paragraph

 ## To do
 - Auto-Switch
 - Support
   - Vertical alignment
-  - Layer opacity
+  - Opacity
   - Blending mode
   - All layer style: Fills, borders, shadows, inner shadows and blur.